 Take a day trip to Keewaydin Island: This uninhabited barrier island near Marco is a popular spot for boaters and those seeking a bit of seclusion.
 Hemingway’s Water Shuttle ferries visitors over and will even provide you with chair and umbrella rentals.

-Where to Eat on Marco Island
+Best Restaurants on Marco Island

 For breakfast: Hoot’s, Empire Bagel Factory, and Wake Up Marco